mraiur/dainmiller.github.io/_posts/2015-10-05-value-objects.markdown

 ---

 Value objects are super interesting.
-To me, a value object is something we can use to either wrap up values or ask questions on objects - though sometimes that is confused with a "Query Object".
+To me, a value object is something we can use to either wrap up data or ask questions of data - though sometimes that is confused with a "Query Object".
 In my mind they are almost interchangable.

 My tenants of value objects: